CriticalMoments/CMSaasStarter/README.md

 # Sponsor

 We hope you enjoy SaaS Starter!
-If you build mobile apps, please check out its sponsor/creator, [Critical Moments](https://criticalmoments.io).
-We can help improve your mobile app conversions, improve your app rating, and mitigate major bugs and outages.
+If you build mobile apps, please check out its sponsor/creator.

+**[Kiln AI](https://getkiln.ai):** Free apps and tools for building high quality AI products.